-Mr. Schultz received his JD from the University of Notre Dame Law School, summa cum laude, where he was awarded the 2001 Farabaugh Prize for High Scholarship in Law and served as Executive Note Editor of the Notre Dame Law Review.
-He received his MBA, magna cum laude, from the University of Notre Dame Mendoza School of Business and two BAs, each with honor, from Michigan State University.
+Christian received his J.D., summa cum laude, from The Law School at the University of Notre Dame, where he was awarded the 2001 Farabaugh Prize for High Scholarship in Law and served as Executive Notes Editor of the Notre Dame Law Review.
+He received his MBA, magna cum laude, from the Mendoza College of Business at the University of Notre Dame, and two B.A.s, both with honors, from Michigan State University's Broad College of Business and its College of Social Science.

-Outside of work, Mr. Schultz plays tennis, golf, and has completed eight Ironman races and marathons or ultra-marathons in all 50 states.
+Outside of work, Christian plays tennis, golf, has completed eight Ironman races, and has run marathons or ultra-marathons in all 50 states (and is working on the seven continents).
 He also travels with his wife in their Airstream.

 Experience

-• Nationwide insurance company in hundreds of federal and state court lawsuits in Mississippi and Texas relating to hurricane-disaster coverage.
+• National insurance company in hundreds of federal and state court lawsuits in Mississippi and Texas relating to hurricane-disaster coverage.*

-• International pharmaceutical company in lawsuits brought by state attorneys general relating to allegations of improper drug pricing by subsidiary businesses.
+• International pharmaceutical company in lawsuits brought by state attorneys general relating to allegations of drug pricing fraud.*

 • Private equity firm in portfolio business bankruptcy-related litigation.